How to Avoid Getting College Essays Flagged by AI Essay Detectors

 Step 5: Reality test + responsible tooling

-Share the draft with a counselor/teacher/friend who knows you.
+Share the draft with someone who knows you.
 Ask, "Where does this sound most/least like me?"
-Adjust those sections.
-Finally, sanity-check with one public detector to catch machine-y patterns—try the Test Ninjas AI Essay Detector.
-If it flags sections, don't panic; change the patterns, not the truth: add specific detail, vary rhythm, simplify diction, and re-check.
+Finally, sanity-check with one public detector — try the Test Ninjas AI Essay Detector.
+If it flags sections, change the patterns, not the truth: add specific detail, vary rhythm, simplify diction.

 Quick before-and-after mini-clinic